 Fishhound also offers a fishing forecast for the Winter Haven Chain .

-Low water levels can make it difficult to get from one lake to the next on the Winter Haven Chain during the spring until the summer wet season.
-Bluegill (bream) fishing should improve with warmer water temperatures.
-Use crickets and red wigglers fished below a cork near shoreline vegetation.
-Black crappie (specks) fishing will be good until late April when warmer water temperatures cause most anglers to switch to bream fishing.
+Bluegill (bream) fishing has slowed during the winter months.
+Black crappie (specks) fishing will be good through March.
 Drift live Missouri minnows or troll with Hal flies and small spinners over grass beds for the best action.
-Largemouth bass fishing is good, with most fish being caught on live wild shiners, and plastic worms fished slowly around cattails and bulrush (buggy whips).
-Try using a lipless crankbait along deeper grass beds.
-Bass will finish spawning by the end of April, so fish shallow areas with cattails, bulrush and Kissimmee grass (maidencane) with plastic lizards, crawfish, and other soft plastics in Junebug, red shad, and tequila colors.
+Largemouth bass fishing can be slow at times with the cold fronts moving in and out.
+Most fish during this time of year are caught on live wild shiners, and plastic worms fished slowly around cattails and bulrush (buggy whips).
+Try using a lipless crankbait or jerkbait along deeper grass beds.
+Bass will begin to spawn as early as January and continue through April, depending on water temperatures, so fish shallow areas with cattails, bulrush and Kissimmee grass (maidencane) present with plastic lizards, crawfish, and other soft plastics such as the Zoom Brush Hog in Junebug, red shad, and tequila colors.
+Canals may be impassible later in the spring as water levels drop.